Ga. Comp. R. & Regs. R. 160-5-3-.17 - Use of Alternative Vehicles for the Transport of Students

 4. Prior to transporting students in

-Eight-Passenger Vehicles, LEAs shall ensure all drivers have satisfactorily
+Eight-Passenger Vehicles, LEAs shall ensure all Drivers have satisfactorily

 completed the Georgia Department of Education's (GaDOE) annual training program

-on safe driving practices.
+or a training program approved by GaDOE on safe driving practices.

-shall ensure a motor vehicle record check is annually completed for each
+check is annually completed for each Driver.

-6. All drivers of
+6. All Drivers of Eight-Passenger Vehicles

-Commercial Driver's License.
+License.

-(i) Prior to
+(i) Prior to transporting students,

-completed a minimum of four times annually.
+minimum of four times annually; or

 7. Fingerprinting and criminal background